It's 5:00 Do You Know Where your Angel Hair Pasta is?

 Oily Pasta certainly would not be the name I would call a delicious meal, but for many years my mother-in-law prepared this meal for her husband and being the gratious son-in-law would eat every bit.

-I can remember my father telling me stories of what he ate when he was young, so this falls into the category of making due with what you have and being happy.
+I remember my father telling me stories of what he ate when he was young, so this falls into the category of making due with what you have and being thankful for at least something to eat.

 My mother-in-law called it "Oliolio", translation...
-Olive Oil Angel Hair Pasta!
+Olive Oil Angel Hair!

 Ingredients